musicAI/SV/instruction/instruction.md

 **Q**: Why do the numbers of signatures obtained through the info button decrease sometimes?

 **A**: The numbers provided instantly may not be accurate due to race conditions caused by simultaneous submissions.
 Besides, we de-duplicate signatures when preparing the zip files, thus the actual numbers of collected signatures will also be revised periodically.

+**Q**: Can I know the signatures are collected from mobile devices (using touch screen) or from desktops (using mouse or touchpad)?

+**A**: We do not provide device information in the summary csv file.
+But for signatures collected through touch screen, the array for each stroke in the json files will always start with `[0,0]`.
+You may use such additional information to filter out signatures collected from mobile devices, which tend to have higher quality than those collected from desktop.